TRANSLATE function

 2. Default Behavior of TRANSLATE

-The TRANSLATE
+The TRANSLATE function

-operates by replacing characters from the from_char
+operates by replacing characters from the from_char string

-with corresponding characters from the to_char
+with corresponding characters from the to_char string.

-is replaced with the character at the same
+Each character in from_char is replaced with the character at the same

-position in to_char
+position in to_char.

 - If there are more characters in

-are simply removed. - If there are more characters in
+from_charthan into_char, the extra characters infrom_charare simply removed. - If there are more characters in

-, the extra characters into_char
+to_charthan infrom_char, the extra characters into_charare ignored.

 Example: